mongodb-js/charts-embed-sdk/examples/.markdown/config/chart/authenticated-google.md

 Steps on how to configure a Project with Google and attain a Google Client ID can be found [here](https://developers.google.com/identity/sign-in/web/sign-in).
 You'll need to set the Origin and Redirect URIs to whatever you use in your application.
 In our sample, that is http://localhost:3000.

+## Preparing your Chart for Embedding

-#include "examples/.markdown/docs/chart/preparing-chart-for-embedding/create-chart-to-embed.md"
+#include "examples/.markdown/docs/chart/chart-preparation-steps/create-chart-to-embed.md"

-#include "examples/.markdown/docs/chart/preparing-chart-for-embedding/enable-authenticated-access.md"
+#include "examples/.markdown/docs/chart/chart-preparation-steps/enable-authenticated-access.md"

     - Name: `Google` _Note, this is only for your convenience and can be named anything you want here_
     - Provider: `Google`
     - Google Client ID: _See above for
       - This should be the entire string `<encodedData>.apps.googleusercontent.com`

-#include "examples/.markdown/docs/chart/using-own-data/start-block.md"
-    - Open the `index.html` file
+## Running this Sample with your data

-#include "examples/.markdown/docs/chart/using-own-data/replace-block.md"
+#include "examples/.markdown/docs/chart/using-own-data-general-steps.md"
-    - **Optional**
-      - Replace the `<meta content="YourClientIDHere">` with your own Google Client ID. (look for "\~REPLACE\~" in the comments)
+- **Optional:** Replace the `<meta content="YourClientIDHere">` with your own Google Client ID. (look for "\~REPLACE\~" in the comments)

+## Next Steps

-#include "examples/.markdown/docs/chart/next-steps.md"
+#include "examples/.markdown/docs/chart/next-steps-common-text.md"
 - Use Incognito Mode to see a pure login experience
 - Consider how you want to secure your data with the Google Embedding Provider.
 Anybody can create a Google account.
 Consider using Charts Injected Filters to make your application more secure.